 Dr. Ronald Schultz, a member of the AAHA Canine Vaccination Task Force (in 2003, 2006 and 2011) and the WSAVA Vaccination Guidelines Group, has said: “Our new [vet school] grads don’t know a heck of a lot more about vaccines than our older grads.
 And I’ve figured out why this is.
 They know a lot more about basic immunology, but they don’t know about vaccinology and the two are not the same.… So we haven’t gone very far from where we were ten years ago or twenty years ago with regard to training veterinarians about vaccines.”
-(Hear Dr. Schultz talking about this in our Safer Pet Vaccination Benefit Seminar DVD.)

 Most continuing education is done by drug company representatives calling on veterinary practices — to sell vaccines.
 Their message is that vaccines are safe and reactions are extremely rare.
 Vets buy the products and the message.
 Despite studies showing that each additional vaccine given during one visit dramatically increases the chance of an adverse reaction, reps peddle products with as many as 7 vaccines to be given at once — with no warnings.
 Hear safety claims enough and the claims become the truth, true or not.

 Vets Don’t Want The Blame For Harming Your Pet

 No veterinarian wants to harm an animal.
 It’s more comfortable to blame the problem on coincidence, genetic defects, other medications, etc.

 Vets don’t tie the reaction to the vaccine …

 … unless it happens almost immediately.
 Here is what the American Veterinary Medical Association (AVMA) tells dog or cat owners to watch for after vaccination.
 Note that most reactions listed are only those happening almost immediately:

 - Mild fever